Gender Pay in Ireland – Time to Bridge the Gap?

 UK and EU Position

 Last year, the UK (excluding Northern Ireland) introduced legislation requiring private companies to publish gender pay gap information on an annual basis, both on the company's own webpage and on a Government website.
 Such published information must remain public for at least three years.

 There are no fines for non-compliance but the UK Equality and Human Rights Commission has enforcement powers under equality legislation.

 According to the OECD2, the Czech Republic, Estonia and Germany have the widest pay gaps.
 The pay gap in Ireland is comparatively lower.
 However, the OECD noted that in Ireland in particular, the pay gap among full-time employed highly educated men and women is higher than in other EU member states relative to the gap for lower skilled workers.

 The requirement to publish gender pay gap information has the potential to cause reputational issues for companies.

-It will be hoped by those companies disclosing a gender pay gap, that they will be permitted to include with such published information an explanation of the reasons for such gap (for example, that the lower paid gender are in more junior roles).
+It will be hoped by those companies disclosing a gender pay gap that they will be permitted to include with such published information a clear and concise explanation of the reasons for such gap.